-s a lawyer that grew up around muscle and sports cars, and that has spent considerable amount of time on the race track, I understand how people involved in that hobby can sometimes be cited for taking it to the public highways.
+As a lawyer that grew up around muscle and sports cars, and one who has spent considerable amount of time on the race track, attorney Paul M. Marriett understands how people involved in that hobby can sometimes be cited for street racing when taking it to the public highways.

-In Illinois, including Winneback County, Rock Island County, Mercer County, Whiteside County, and Henry County, street racing carries a significant penalty and is a Class A Misdemeanor.
+In Illinois, including Winnebago County, Boone County, Rock Island County, Mercer County, Whiteside County, and Henry County, street racing carries a significant penalty and is a Class A Misdemeanor.

 Illinois Statute 625 ILCS 5/11-506(a)(1) describes street racing as: